 Emaar Properties Dubai, the premiere real estate developer in the UAE, and owner/operator of Burj Khalifa, the tallest building in the world, created an initiative to light up the East façade of the iconic tower and give it high resolution video capability across the entire height of the tower.
 Emaar tasked SACO to design and create a system that would seamlessly integrate within the architecture of the building.

 The LED screen running down the east side of the 828-metre-tall tower was unveiled at the “Light Up 2018” New Year’s celebration captivating millions of viewers, both live and via live internet broadcasts across the world.
-The ground-breaking lightshow established a new Guinness World Record for the largest laser light and sound show on one single structure.
+The groundbreaking lightshow established a new Guinness World Record for the largest light and sound show on a single building.
 For 2019, over 1 million people flocked to downtown Dubai for the “Emaar NYE 2019” show, which earned two additional Guinness World Records for the largest LED-illuminated façade and the tallest LED-illuminated façade.
-The show will be repeated until March 31, 2019.

 “We always immerse ourselves in pushing the envelope and developing solutions that our clients use to express themselves, and there is no other quite like Burj Khalifa, truly one of the most iconic buildings of our time.
 Our great team of innovators is dedicated to bringing unique solutions to the world.
 We are very proud to contribute to the Dubai landscape, a hub of ingenuity and innovation, very much like SACO,” says Fred Jalbout, Chairman and CEO of SACO

 The initiative was to replace the existing temporary system with a permanently mounted system that is comprised of the very latest in LED technology and video processing.
-The new permanent SACO system has 20x more resolution than the previous system and extends all the way up to 770 meters of the 828-meter structure.
+The new permanent SACO system has 20x more resolution than the previous system and extends all the way up to 770 metres of the 828-metre structure.

 In order to address the parameters, constraints and 7-month deliverable timeframe of the project, SACO had to rethink how to approach the challenge.